kig/raspivid_mjpeg_server/README.md

 To limit the corruption blast radius, you can reduce the I-frame interval.
 I-frames are full frames that don't need other frames to decode.
 This will increase the required bandwidth.

-Latency of H.264 comes in two varieties: I-frame latency and P-frame latency.
+Network transfer latency of H.264 comes in two varieties: I-frame latency and P-frame latency.
 I-frames are full frames, so the transfer latency is higher.
 P-frames are small partial data frames, so the transfer latency is lower as well.
+If you have a reliable but bandwidth-limited network (e.g. multiple 4k IP cams on a 100 Mbps PoE switch), decreasing the bitrate can meaningfully decrease latency without running into video corruption issues.

 With MJPEG, every frame is an I-frame.
 This requires more bandwidth, but whatever missing data video corruption you encounter has a blast radius limited to the frames with missing data.